awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Enable MFA for Privileged Users<a name="enable-mfa-for-privileged-users"></a>

 For extra security, enable multi\-factor authentication \(MFA\) for privileged IAM users \(users who are allowed access to sensitive resources or API operations\)\.
-With MFA, users have a device that generates a unique authentication code \(a one\-time password, or OTP\)\.
-Users must provide both their normal credentials \(like their user name and password\) and the OTP\.
-The MFA device can either be a special piece of hardware, or it can be a virtual device \(for example, it can run in an app on a smartphone\)\.
+With MFA, users have a device that generates a response to an authentication challenge\.
+Both the user's credentials and the device\-generated response are required to complete the sign\-in process\.
+The response is generated in one of the following ways:
++ Virtual and hardware MFA devices generate a code that you view on the app or device and then enter on the sign\-in screen\.
++ U2F security keys generate a response when you tap the device\.
+The user does not manually enter a code on the sign\-in screen\.

 For more information, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.